AvaloniaUI/avalonia-docs/docs/concepts/services/activatable-lifetime.md

 ```

 :::note
-In order to enable protocol handling for your app, you need to follow platform specific instricutions on updating manifest.
+In order to enable protocol handling for your app, you need to follow platform specific instructions on updating manifest.
 On macOS and iOS, you need to add CFBundleURLTypes with CFBundleURLSchemes segment to your `Info.plist`.
 See https://rderik.com/blog/creating-app-custom-url-scheme/ (skip Swift part, as it's handled by `IActivatableLifetime`).
 On Android, you need to add `intent-filter` with specific `android:scheme` to your `AndroidManifest.xml`.
 See https://developer.android.com/training/app-links/deep-linking for details (skip Kotlin/Java parts, as it's handled by `IActivatableLifetime`).
 :::